|Page tools: Print Page Print All RSS Search this Product|

 15 Estimates of movement shown in this publication are obtained by taking the difference of unrounded estimates.
 The movement is then rounded to one decimal place.
 Therefore where a discrepancy occurs between the reported movement and the difference of the rounded estimates, the reported movement will be more accurate.

-17 For a more detailed breakdown of the original monthly figures presented here, inquiries should be made to the Manager, VFACTS, Federal Chamber of Automotive Industries on (03) 9829 1234.
+16 This constitutes the FINAL issue of the Sales of New Motor Vehicles (9314.0) publication.
+For a more detailed breakdown of the original monthly figures presented here, inquiries should be made to the Manager, VFACTS, Federal Chamber of Automotive Industries on (03) 9829 1234.
 Annual data on total vehicle registrations are published in Motor Vehicle Census, Australia (cat. no. 9309.0).

 These documents will be presented in a new window.